Franciszek Kornicki: Forces career

 Eager to further his education but unable to afford university fees, he was admitted as a cadet in the twelfth entry at the Polish Air Force academy in Dęblin.
 In July 1939, he completed his studies, where he finished in third place out of a class of 173 pupils.
 In the middle of a fortnight's leave prior to his first posting, he received orders to report to his unit immediately in the general mobilisation as the clouds of war were gathering and said his goodbyes to his family.
-He never saw his father again and he wouldn't see his mother and brothers again for another 25 years.
+He never saw his father again, and did not see his mother and brothers again for another 25 years.

 German invasion

-When the German armies invaded Poland on 1 September, he was a member of 162 squadron flying outdated PZL P.7 aircraft without radios and found the German fighters superior in all respects.
+When the German armies invaded Poland on 1 September 1939, he was a member of 162 squadron, flying outdated PZL P.7 aircraft without radios; the German fighters were superior in all respects.
 The Polish Air Force was heavily outnumbered and losses were heavy, so the fighter squadrons were constantly being pulled back and regrouped.
-On 17 September pilots were informed at a briefing that the Soviet Army had crossed the border and was moving westwards through Poland and that, to continue the fight, they were to fly to Romania and make their way to France.
+On 17 September pilots were informed at a briefing that the Soviet Army, at that time allied with Nazi Germany, had crossed the border and was moving westwards through Poland and that, to continue the fight, they were to fly to Romania and make their way to France.
 Those who were without aeroplanes, including Kornicki, who found that his had been taken while he had been at the briefing, were to make their way to Romania overland.
-With several fellow pilots he crossed into Romania later that same night.
+With several fellow pilots he crossed into Romania that night.
 By road and rail they travelled to the port of Balchik, which was then part of Romania, avoiding internment and being provided with false papers by the Polish embassy, and they then sailed with many other airmen on the SS Patris to Marseille.
 It was several months before flying training on the Morane 406 French fighter aircraft was provided, and shortly after Kornicki finished his training news of the French capitulation came through.
 Together with several thousand other Poles he made his way to Saint-Jean-de-Luz in the Basque country and was evacuated aboard the to Liverpool, where his first task was to start learning English.